Nicki Gillis: Background

-In 2014 Nicki withdrew from consistent live performances to concentrate on building a music school, focusing on voice and performance, in Sydney's outer western suburbs.
+In 2014, she withdrew from consistent live performances to concentrate on building a music school, focusing on voice and performance, in Sydney's outer western suburbs.
 During this period she mentored and developed young performers, many of whom have gone on to write and record their own material and others who have performed in high-profile entertainment events in Sydney.
-During this year she also co-produced and co-starred in "Frank Ifield Remembers", a two-hour stage show where Frank tells his life story to a background of songs and music from the era.
+During this year she also co-produced and co-starred in Frank Ifield Remembers, a two-hour stage show where Frank tells his life story to a background of songs and music from the era.

-2015 saw Nicki develop her school whilst still writing and recording new material.
+2015 saw Gillis develop her school whilst still writing and recording new material.
 She also took to community events within the Nepean Valley region and assisted with charity events and fundraising.
 This was the year she developed another stage show called "Ladies Rock", a two-hour theater concert celebrating the contribution of women to the history for popular music.

-In 2016 Nicki continued nurturing local talent under the umbrella of her music school.
+In 2016, Gillis continued nurturing local talent under the umbrella of her music school.
 She was also asked to join the sales and marketing team at VintageFM in outer Sydney.
 She continued writing and recording despite numerous personal and health setbacks.

-In 2016 she also starred alongside 60s pop legend, Frank Ifield, in her own television program, "Australian Country Showcase".
+In 2016 she also starred alongside Frank Ifield, in her own television program, Australian Country Showcase.
 Australian Country Showcase is broadcast across Europe and the United Kingdom on Keep It Country TV on Sky, Freesat and Freeview.
-The show is produced by Lockhouse Productions with Tracy Dann is the producer and director of the show.
+The show is produced by Lockhouse Productions with Tracy Dann as the producer and director of the show.

-In 2017, Nicki released new original material.
-Her first release through Hotdisc, 'Rush' Released to UK and European radio, climbed steadily until reaching number 1 on the charts.
-Nicki also toured the UK with her new stage show, "Tapestry The Concert" - a celebration of the songs of Carole King performed live with band.
-In 2017, Nicki also took on the role of General Manager at VintageFM.
+In 2017, Gillis released new original material.
+Her first release through Hotdisc, "Rush" released to UK and European radio, climbed steadily until reaching number 1 on the charts.
+Gillis also toured the UK with her new stage show, "Tapestry The Concert" - a celebration of the songs of Carole King performed live with band.
+In 2017, Gillis also took on the role of General Manager at Vintage FM.